-Ease your aches and pains, feel calmer and enjoy life more with the Alexander Technique.
+Ease your aches and pains, improve balance, feel calmer and enjoy movement and the rest of life more with the Alexander Technique.

 You can learn the technique through 1:1 lessons with a qualified teacher or in groups.

-The new 10 week group course in Fallowfield starts on
+A new 6 week group course in Fallowfield starts on

 Basic course: Tuesday 1.00 pm – 3.00 pm